Tom Avis and Alex Formby, who each achieved 2 A* and one A grade.

 Joseph Lee (Biology A*, Chemistry A, Maths A) will study Medicine at Hull-York Medical School.
 He said: "I was not expecting these results.
 My advice would be to continuously work.
 I started revising in January and did as many past papers as I could find.
 I have wanted to be a doctor since Year 9."

-Katherine Ley (Music A, History B, Psychology B) is an accomplished cellist who has already performed professionally in London with the National Youth Orchestra and with the BBC Symphony Orchestra.
+Katharine Ley (Music A, History B, Psychology B) is an accomplished cellist who has already performed in London with the National Youth Orchestra and with the BBC Symphony Orchestra.
 She has attained a place at the Royal Northern College of Music – Conservatoire – Manchester.
 She said: "I cried when I opened my results.
 I had no idea what I would get and I was very nervous.
 I want to be a professional cellist and my aim is just to be able to perform."

 Students who have secured Accountancy apprenticeships.
 They are: Laura Andrisova, Jack Tutass and Betsy Wood.

 Three students were so inspired by motivational talks from ex students and representatives of local firms that they secured apprenticeships with accountancy firms.

 Laura Andrisova (Philosophy A, English C, Psychology C) and Betsy Wood (Business Studies B, Geography B, Economics C) applied to become apprentices at Forrester Boyd.

 Laura said: "I knew that I wanted to do accountancy after the talk at college and it is great to join the grown up world for real.
 I will get my education paid for and still earn a wage and become a Chartered Account after five years of training."

 Betsy said: "I am just so happy with my results.
 Now it seems real.
 I am working and have a career to look forward to."